Group called Islamic State Hacking Division threatened U.S. troops

 The small, simple changes don’t mean military family members are running scared, Volkman said.

-But it was difficult when her young daughter was watching television and saw the news about the Centcom hack and the threat that ISIS was coming for soldiers.
+But it was difficult when her young daughter was watching television this week and saw the news about the Centcom hack and the threat that ISIS was coming for soldiers.

 It’s a matter of principle, she and others said.